Semiclassical resolution of the black hole singularity inspired in the minimal uncertainty approach: Introduction

-The work is organized as follows: In Section \ref{sec:The interior of Schwarzschild black hole}, we provide a brief description of the interior of the Schwarzschild black hole in terms of Ashtekar-Barbero variables.
+The paper is organized as follows: In Section \ref{sec:The interior of Schwarzschild black hole}, we provide a brief description of the interior of the Schwarzschild black hole in terms of Ashtekar-Barbero variables.
 In Section \ref{sec:Non-deformed dynamics of black hole interior}, we discuss classical dynamics within the black hole's interior, considering a different proposal for the lapse function.
-In Section \ref{sec:Effective dynamics in the interior of Schwarzschild black hole}, we explore a modification in the Poisson algebra to obtain an effective dynamics that resolves the physical singularity of the black hole.
+The section \ref{sec:Minimal_uncertainty_approach} is devoted to discussing the minimal uncertainty approach proposed in different quantum gravity models.
+In Section \ref{sec:Effective dynamics in the interior of Schwarzschild black hole}, we explore a modification in the Poisson algebra to obtain effective dynamics that resolve the physical singularity of the black hole.
 Finally, in Section \ref{sec:Conclusions}, we present the conclusions.